CSCI-362-03-2015/SilverBullet/README.md

 1. Clone the project from the TestAutomationProject branch to any desired filepath

-2. Navigate to /TestAutomation/scripts/
+2. Navigate to /TestAutomation/, the top level folder of the project.

-3. Run 'runAllTests.py' with python2
+3. Execute the command "./scripts/runAllTests.sh"

 4. An HTML file will open, the location of this file is at /TestAutomation/reports/